Marshall T. Meyer papers, 1902-2010 and undated, bulk 1984-1993

 The Condolences Series contains cards and notes expressing sympathy on Meyer's death.
 Many of these contain testimonials and reminiscences of his role as rabbi and activist.

-Finally, the Electronic Files Series contains transcriptions of documents authored by or related to Meyer, many of which overlap with the content of and the Correspondence, Writings and Speeches, Teaching Material , and Audiovisual Materials Series.
+The Electronic Files Series contains transcriptions of documents authored by or related to Meyer, many of which overlap with the content of several series including Correspondence, Writings and Speeches, Teaching Material, and Audiovisual Materials.

 Biographical / historical: